nonamekk/drashing_deno_mongo_api/README.md

  - New connection created on each request
  - Comments
  - Promise any
+ - Calling await individually and not 2 or more at once
  - Connects to individual primary cluster of mongo Atlas (folks say mongov0.13.0 works with URI connection)
  - No additional security